Drug Free Poster Contest

 · 10th Grade - 12th Grade

 4. Elderly participants are residents 55 and over who live in a SAHMA community.
-Disabled/ Special Needs participants are residents of any age who live in a SAHMA community.
+Disabled participants are residents of any age who live in a SAHMA community.
 Special Needs participants are residents of any age living in permanent supportive housing or an 8x11 community.
 Participants under 18, will be considered with their peers in the grade-level categories.

 5. Artwork must be submitted on a 22 in. x 28 in. poster board or heavy art paper (portrait or landscape layouts accepted).

-9. Including the words “AHMA Drug Free Kid” or any other drug free message is NOT MANDATORY.
+8. Including the words “AHMA Drug-Free Kid” or any other drug-free message is NOT MANDATORY.

-10. Use of cartoon characters, product brands, logos, individual names or property names is not permitted.
-Do not include the child’s, property’s, company’s or SAHMA’s name on the front of the poster
+9. Use of cartoon characters, product brands, logos, individual names, or property names is not permitted.
+Do not include the child’s, property’s, company’s, or SAHMA’s name on the front of the poster

-11. A Participant Information Form must be completed, legible and attached with tape to the back, upper right-hand side, of each submission - please do not staple the form to your posters.
+10. A Participant Information Form and NAHMA RELEASE FORM must be completed, legible, and attached with tape to the back, upper right-hand side, of each submission.
 Incomplete forms will make submissions ineligible.
-Elderly/Disabled & Special Needs forms do not require age, birthday, school or parent information.
+Elderly/Disabled & Special Needs forms do not require age, birthday, school, or parent information.

-12. All posters submitted to the chairperson become the property of SAHMA and NAHMA, who have the right to use the art for publicity, publications and advertisements.
+11. All posters submitted to the SAHMA Office become the property of SAHMA and NAHMA, who have the right to use the art for publicity, publications, and advertisements.
 POSTERS WILL NOT BE RETURNED.

-SUBMISSIONS ARE DUE TO DRUG FREE COORDINATOR BY:
+SUBMISSIONS ARE DUE TO THE SAHMA OFFICE BY: